 The Engel classification is a commonly used outcome measure in epilepsy surgery.
 However, this does not capture changes in seizure type or severity.
-14% of patients showed no improvement in frequency of seizures (class IV).
-Nevertheless the severity of seizures improved, for example, 38 of the 57 patients experienced at least yearly tonic-clonic seizure (TCS) pre-surgery in comparison to eight at the most recent outpatient visit.
-It notable that there was a significant difference with greater left HS operated compared to right HS.
+14% of patients showed no improvement in seizure frequency (class IV).
+Nevertheless the seizure severity improved, for example, 38 of the 57 patients experienced at least yearly tonic-clonic seizure (TCS) pre-surgery in comparison to eight at the most recent outpatient visit.

+There were significantly more left HS resections when compared to right HS resections.
 This has also been reported by other centers.
 (28) The reasons are unclear, and we do not know the overall prevalence of all HS in our epilepsy population.
 A higher prevalence of left compared to right HS has been reported (29, 30).
-We postulate also left HS maybe more likely to come to surgery because of more debilitating seizures (with loss of awareness), compared to right HS (31).
+We postulate that left HS could be more likely to come to surgery because of more debilitating seizures (with loss of awareness), compared to right HS (31).

 Previous studies have reported AED use and seizure freedom (21, 32), we found it additionally helpful to develop a measure of AED burden as an outcome measure.

-The dosage of AEDs reduced, with a 30% reduction in drug dosage five years post-surgery, in comparison to pre-surgery.
+There was a 30% reduction in drug dosage five years post-surgery in comparison to pre-surgery.
 Previous literature has drawn associations with the AEDs themselves reducing QOL (33) and AED cessation improving cognition (34).
-In our cohort 20 of the 57 patients had a trial of complete AED withdrawal, and of those only three remained seizure free and off AEDs, this may reflect local practice of reducing to minimal acceptable dose in preference to complete withdrawal.
+In our cohort 20 of the 57 patients had a trial of complete AED withdrawal, and of those, only three remained seizure free and off AEDs, this may reflect local practice of reducing to minimal acceptable dose in preference to complete withdrawal.

 Patients’ subjective interpretation of their health seems to correlate with their clinical picture, with 14.7% reporting no change or a decrease in their questionnaire responses with a similar percentage as those who class as Engel IV (Figure 2a), although these were not necessary the same individuals.
 Those completely seizure free reported a significant difference (P<0.006) in their QOLIE-P31.
-Of the 19 patients who returned their questionnaire who were still experiencing seizures, 12 still described their QOL ‘much improved’ or ‘very much improved’ following surgery demonstrat the importance of recording patient’s opinions and QOL measures in addition to Engel scores.
+Of the 19 patients who returned their questionnaire who were still experiencing seizures, 12 still described their QOL ‘much improved’ or ‘very much improved’ following surgery, demonstrating the importance of recording patient’s opinions and QOL measures in addition to Engel scores.

-The goal of epilepsy surgery is to achieve long term seizure freedom.
+The goal of epilepsy surgery is to achieve long-term seizure freedom.
 The achievement of seizure freedom is not a static event.
-In our cohort eight patients who were seizure free at one-year post surgery experienced seizures in some capacity at five years post surgery AED load continued to fall until eight years post-surgery.
+In our cohort, eight patients who were seizure free at one-year post surgery experienced seizures in some capacity at five years post-surgery, and AED load continued to fall until at least eight years post-surgery.

+Our study had limitations, mainly the retrospective data collection and the incomplete data capture.
+This could have introduced bias into the finding, eg unavailable clinical notes in those lost to follow-up, who perhaps had better seizure outcomes, subjective interpretation during clinical assessments, and those who returned questionnaires, with only a 40% response rate being biased toward those reporting improved, or otherwise QOL or biased by their experience of epilepsy surgery.
 Trying to ascertain why some in our cohort failed to achieve seizure freedom is limited by sample size and retrospective review.
 Trying to establish causality as to which pre-surgical factors could be a marker to surgical failure remains challenging.
+We were also only able to link 60% of the patients with 10 years of their routinely-collected data mostly due to incomplete historic data and lack of linkage due to changes of addresses outside Wales.